PacificCommunity/ofp-sam-transition-plan/notes/online_meeting/online_meeting.md

 0:00 - 0:20 Introduction
-0:20 - 0:30 Platforms currently used in tuna stock assessments (presentation) 0:30 - 0:40 SPC challenges and project plan (presentation) 0:40 - 1:00 Common challenges of all tuna RFMOs, longevity of MULTIFAN-CL and
+0:20 - 0:30 Platforms currently used in tuna stock assessments (presentation) 0:30 - 0:50 Common challenges of all tuna RFMOs, longevity of MULTIFAN-CL and
-            Stock Synthesis, succession plans (round table) 1:00 - 1:10 Features of current and future platforms (presentation) 1:10 - 1:30 Discussion on platform features most relevant for tuna (round table) 1:30 - 1:40 State-space models and latest developments (presentation)
+            Stock Synthesis, succession plans (round table) 0:50 - 1:00 SPC challenges and project plan (presentation) 1:00 - 1:10 Features of current and future platforms (presentation) 1:10 - 1:30 Discussion on platform features most relevant for tuna (round table) 1:30 - 1:40 State-space models and latest developments (presentation)